Azure-Samples/ms-identity-javascript-tutorial/3-Authorization-II/3-2-call-api-b2c/README.md

    - Select **Add a scope** button open the **Add a scope** screen and Enter the values as indicated below:
         - For **Scope name**, use `demo.read`.
         - Select **Admins and users** options for **Who can consent?**
-        - For **Admin consent display name** type `Access active-directory-b2c-javascript-nodejs-webapi`
+        - For **Admin consent display name** type `Access ms-identity-javascript-tutorial-c3s2-api`
-        - For **Admin consent description** type `Allows the app to access active-directory-b2c-javascript-nodejs-webapi as the signed-in user.`
+        - For **Admin consent description** type `Allows the app to access ms-identity-javascript-tutorial-c3s2-api as the signed-in user.`
-        - For **User consent display name** type `Access active-directory-b2c-javascript-nodejs-webapi`
+        - For **User consent display name** type `Access ms-identity-javascript-tutorial-c3s2-api`
-        - For **User consent description** type `Allow the application to access active-directory-b2c-javascript-nodejs-webapi on your behalf.`
+        - For **User consent description** type `Allow the application to access ms-identity-javascript-tutorial-c3s2-api on your behalf.`
         - Keep **State** as **Enabled**
         - Click on the **Add scope** button on the bottom to save this scope.
 1. On the right side menu, select the `Manifest` blade.
    - Set `accessTokenAcceptedVersion` property to **2**.
    - Click on **Save**.

-#### Configure the service app (active-directory-b2c-javascript-nodejs-webapi) to use your app registration
+#### Configure the service app to use your app registration

 Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `config.json` file.
-1. Find the key `clientID` and replace the existing value with the application ID (clientId) of the `active-directory-b2c-javascript-nodejs-webapi` application copied from the Azure portal.
+1. Find the key `clientID` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-tutorial-c3s2-api` application copied from the Azure portal.
 1. Find the key `tenantID` and replace the existing value with your Azure AD tenant ID.
-1. Find the key `audience` and replace the existing value with the application ID (clientId) of the `active-directory-b2c-javascript-nodejs-webapi` application copied from the Azure portal.
+1. Find the key `audience` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-tutorial-c3s2-api` application copied from the Azure portal.

-#### Register the client app (ms-identity-b2c-javascript-callapi)
+#### Register the client app

 1. Navigate to the Microsoft identity platform for developers [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.
 1. Select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `ms-identity-b2c-javascript-callapi`.
+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `ms-identity-javascript-tutorial-c3s2-spa`.
    - Under **Supported account types**, select **Accounts in any organizational directory or any identity provider.
 For authenticating users with Azure AD B2C**.
    - In the **Redirect URI (optional)** section, select **Web** in the combo-box and enter the following redirect URI: `http://localhost:6420`.
 1. Select **Register** to create the application.
 1. In the app's registration screen, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.
 1. Select **Save** to save your changes.

-#### Configure the client app (ms-identity-b2c-javascript-callapi) to use your app registration
+#### Configure the client app to use your app registration

 Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `App\authConfig.js` file.
-1. Find the key `clientId` and replace the existing value with the application ID (clientId) of the `ms-identity-b2c-javascript-callapi` application copied from the Azure portal.
+1. Find the key `clientId` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-tutorial-c3s2-spa` application copied from the Azure portal.
-1. Find the key `redirectUri` and replace the existing value with the base address of the ms-identity-b2c-javascript-callapi project (by default `http://localhost:6420`).
+1. Find the key `redirectUri` and replace the existing value with the base address of the `ms-identity-javascript-tutorial-c3s2-spa` app (by default `http://localhost:6420`).

 1. Open the `App\policies.js` file.
 1. Find the key `policies.names` and replace it with the names (IDs) of your policies/user-flows e.g. `b2c_1_susi`.